Children with physical disabilities - getting in and out of a car

-Children who just need a little support might find a low stool helps them climb up into the car (however you need to be cautious on uneven or soft ground).
+A child who just needs a little help might find a low stool helps them climb up into the car (though you need to be cautious on uneven or soft ground).

-If they are getting themselves in and out, this will be easier with a lower seat - they won't have as far to climb.
+If they're getting themselves in and out, this will be easier with a lower seat - they won't have as far to climb.

 Transferring from a wheelchair is easier if the seat is about the same height as the wheelchair.

 A wheelchair accessible vehicle (WAV) allows a wheelchair user to travel in their chair.
-This means that they can get the benefit of their own supportive seating system, and that they don't have to transfer or be transferred into the car.
-A WAV also eliminates the need to lift the primary mobility equipment in and out of the vehicle.
+This means that they can get the benefit of their own supportive seating system, and that they don't need to transfer or be transferred into the car.
+Using a WAV also means you don't need to lift their mobility equipment in and out of the vehicle.
 See RiDC's information on WAVs.

 If you're lifting a child into and out of the car, you may prefer a higher seat, as you won't have to bend down so far.
 Don't forget, though, that the child seat will add height, especially if it has high sides.

-Transfer boards bridge the gap between your wheelchair and the car seat - you slide sideways from your wheelchair along the transfer board and inside.
+Transfer boards bridge the gap between your child's wheelchair and the car seat - they slide sideways from their wheelchair along the transfer board and inside.
 The car seat needs to be the same height as the wheelchair.
-Technique for transferring should be discussed with a physiotherapist to ensure that it is the safest possible method as there is a risk of the board slipping off the seat or wheelchair if used incorrectly.
+Talk to a physiotherapist about techniques for transferring so that you use the safest possible method; the board might slip off the seat or wheelchair if used incorrectly.

 Transfer boards are usually varnished or polished to make them easier to slide along.
-Some are angled to help you move across awkward gaps; these are often called banana boards.
-A more expensive type has a sliding section that you sit on.
+Some are angled to help get across awkward gaps; these are often called banana boards.
+A more expensive type of board has a sliding section to sit on.

 Swivelling seats turn to face out of the car.
-Basic swivel seats just turn through 90 degrees to face out of the car; they can be operated by hand or powered.
+Basic swivel seats just turn through 90 degrees to face out of the car; they can be hand-operated or powered.

-Other seats come right out over the sill.
-These lifting and lowering swivel seats also raise you to your feet, or lower you if you have a high vehicle or to help you into a wheelchair.
+Some seats come right out over the sill.
+These lifting and lowering swivel seats also raise your child to their feet, or lower them to help them into their wheelchair.